KYVENetwork/kyvejs/README.md

 <br/>

-KYVE, the Web3 data lake solution, is a protocol that enables data providers to standardize, validate, and permanently store blockchain data streams.
-By leveraging permanent data storage solutions like Arweave, KYVE’s Cosmos SDK chain creates permanent backups and ensures the scalability, immutability, and availability of these resources over time.
+KYVE, a protocol that enables data providers to standardize, validate, and permanently store blockchain data streams, is a solution for Web3 data lakes.
+For more information on Web3 data lakes, [click here](link).
+By leveraging permanent data storage solutions like Arweave (a decentralized storage network) and KYVE’s Cosmos SDK chain (a framework for building blockchain applications in Go), we create permanent backups and ensure the scalability, immutability, and availability of these resources over time.
+For more information on Arweave, [click here](link).
+For more information on Cosmos SDK, [click here](link).

 ## Project Overview